husman2012/Senseye-Coding-Challenge/README.md

 ```
 python create_masks.py diff_directory --pred_dir diff_input_folder --save_dir diff_output_folder
 ```

+Multiple masks can be outputed but simply dropping all desired images into the input folder

 ## Notes
 The other files are simply utilities for the scripts.
 Technically speaking, this command-line application could be applied to any image segmentation problem based on the way it is written.
 Nothing about the given dataset has been hardcoded except for the directories it expects and codes.txt file which determines the number of classifiable sections in the provided images.